 Find Your Tribe Weary Homeschool Mom

-A great way to help ease you out of that perfection mindset is to find other homeschoolers who are right there in the trenches with you.
+A great way to help ease you out of that perfection mindset is to find other homeschoolers right there in the trenches with you.

 You can start by connecting with other people like yourself.
 Find your tribe.
-This could happen at co-op, church, or any number of extracurricular activities or functions that you and your kiddos may participate in.
+This could happen at a co-op, church, or any extracurricular activities or functions in which you and your kiddos may participate.

-Remember, if you can’t be authentic with people, then they not your people.
+Remember, if you can’t be authentic with people, then they are not your people.
 Move on.

 Don’t rule out an online tribe either.